© Bank of America Corporation. All rights reserved.

 3. Set firm guidelines for saying yes.
 Decide in advance under what circumstances you would feel comfortable giving or lending money.
 “If you’re going to make a gift of the money, think about using the occasion as a teaching moment,” suggests Hunter.
 Without sounding preachy or judgmental, try to explain to your relative how you've put yourself in a position to provide this assistance.
 Have you kept your debt under control, for instance, or lived within your means or avoided high-interest credit cards?
 "For young adults in the family, this could be a valuable lesson," he says.

 4. When you must say no, don't make it personal.
-Instead of blaming family members for their financial troubles or questioning their plans, develop a core philosophy that applies to everyone.
+Instead of blaming family members for their financial troubles or questioning their plans, develop a basic philosophy that applies to everyone.
 Explain that this philosophy helped your family build its wealth and that any loan or gift decisions will be made based on your core values, such as a strong work ethic, pride and self-sufficiency.
-If you're dreading refusing a request, prepare your reasons beforehand so that you can explain them unemotionally.
+If you're dreading the prospect of refusing a request, prepare your reasons beforehand so that you can explain them unemotionally.
 When you can't afford to give, outline the reasons for your decision.

 When a family business is involved, notes Schmieder, it's possible that your relatives don't understand the company's financial limitations.
 "Not everyone may be aware, for instance, that company owners have an obligation to reinvest their profits into their businesses to maintain growth," he says.
 Use this opportunity to explain that the company's profits aren't a ready source for gifts or loans.